neelsmith/greek213/docs/weekly/index.md

 - Monday,  Wednesday: In English, reread rapidly 7.32-9.4.)
 In Greek, read *Oeconomicus* [9.5-9.8](./selections/XenOec9.5-9.8.pdf).
 Ischomachus takes his wife on a tour of the well-ordered house.
 - Friday: Begin *Oeconomicus* [9.9-9.13](./selections/XenOec9.9-9.13.pdf).
 Other members of the household: slaves and the estate accountant/paymaster (ὁ ταμίας).

+## Week of Nov.
+13 - Nov.
+17

+- Monday : Continue *Oeconomicus*  [9.9-9.13](./selections/XenOec9.9-9.13.pdf).
+Establishing a system of managing people and goods.
+- Wednesday: no class
+- Friday: *Oeconomicus*